Royal Lao Army

-The Royal Lao Army (ກອງທັບລາດຊະອານາຈັກລາວ; Armée royale du Laos – ARL), also designated by its anglicized title RLA, was the land component of the Royal Lao Armed Forces (FAR), the official military of the Kingdom of Laos during the North Vietnamese invasion of Laos and the Laotian Civil War between 1960 and 1975.
+The Royal Lao Army (ກອງທັພພຣະຣາຊອານາຈັກລາວ; Armée royale du Laos – ARL), also designated by its anglicized title RLA, was the land component of the Royal Lao Armed Forces (FAR), the official military of the Kingdom of Laos during the North Vietnamese invasion of Laos and the Laotian Civil War between 1960 and 1975.

 History

-The ARL traced back its origins to World War II, when the first entirely Laotian military unit, the 1st Laotian Rifle Battalion (French: 1ér Bataillon de Chasseurs Laotiens – BCL), was raised early in June 1941 by the Vichy French colonial authorities.
+The ARL traced back its origins to World War II, when the first entirely Laotian military unit, the 1st Laotian Rifle Battalion (French: 1ér Bataillon de Chasseurs Laotiens – BCL), was raised early in June 1941 at Dong Hene in Savannakhet province by the Vichy French colonial authorities.
 Intended to be used on internal security operations to bolster the local sections of the mainly Vietnamese Indochinese Guard (French: Garde Indochinoise), the 1st BCL did not see much action until after March 9, 1945, when the Japanese Imperial Army forcibly seized control of French Indochina from France, including Laos.
 The battalion then retreated into the mountains, where they linked with the Laotian irregular guerrilla fighters (French: Maquis) operating there.
 These guerrillas were supplied, trained, and led by teams of Free French agents who had been trained in special jungle warfare by the Force 136 unit of the British Special Operations Executive (SOE) in India and were subsequently parachuted into Indochina in December 1944 with the aim of creating a local anti-Japanese resistance network.
 The then Laotian Crown Prince Savang Vatthana called upon all Laotians to oppose the Japanese and assist the Free French, and many risked their lives to supply and inform the French-led resistance.
-Thanks to the support of these Laotian partisans, five resistance groups (divided into 26 subgroups comprising some 200 French agents and 300 Laotian 'Maquisards') held out during the six-month Japanese occupation, supplied in part with air drops by British Royal Air Force aircraft flying out of Calcutta in India.
+Thanks to the support of these Laotian partisans, five resistance groups (divided into 26 subgroups comprising some 200 French agents and 300 Laotian Maquisards) held out during the six-month Japanese occupation, supplied in part with air drops by British Royal Air Force aircraft flying out of Calcutta in India.